Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **fixed** - A boolean specifying whether this field has a fixed length or not.
 Default value is `false`.
 * **minLength** - Minimum length.
 If set to a value other than `0` then a validator will enforce this constraint on client and server side.
-* **nospace** - A boolean specifying whether space chars are forbidden or not.
-Default value is `false`. *Deprecated beginning with ModuleStudio 1.3.0, use regexp instead.*.
 * **regexp** - Regular expression to validate against.
 Possible example values are `/^\w+/` and `/\d/`.
 * **regexpOpposite** - A boolean specifying the logical way of checking `regexp`.
 Default value is `false`.
 If set to `true` then validation will pass only if the given string does *not* match the pattern.